sami-dev/MultiBrandLoginPage/README.md

 	* Two brands are used in this sample: (a) Green Brand; and (b) Blue Brand
 	* For each brand, there is a separate style sheet: (a) Style-Blue.css; and (b) Style-Green.css
 	* It also supports multiple languages (System.Globalization)
 	* You can run this project locally (localhost) or publish this application on Microsoft Azure.
 There are several advantages on hosting on Azure including identifying brand based on hostname.
+Each custom sign-in page is hosted on a custom domain URL e.g. login.<brand>.com.
 		<br/>
 		<img src="Documentation/Images/VS-004A.png" alt="Visual Studio" />
 		<br/>